huongvu2312/threejs_project/README.md

-# ThreeJS - [THEME NAME]
+# ThreeJS - Museum Exhibition

-This is a small project to create animation based on threejs library.
+This is a small project to create animations based on threejs library.
+The main theme of the project is a museum exhibition, in which each art model will be shown together with their information, and user can move the model around to have the 360-degree observation of the model.

 # Team members